adinagit/tiktok-research-api-python/README.md

 # tiktok-research-api-python
-A simple Python wrapper for querying video & user data with TikTok's research API.
+A simple Python wrapper for querying video & user data with [TikTok's Research API](https://developers.tiktok.com/products/research-api/).

-To use this code, you must first apply for and receive access to [TikTok's Research API](https://developers.tiktok.com/products/research-api/).
+To use this code, you must first apply for and receive access to the Research API.

 # Querying Video Data
 Script: `tiktok-video-data.py`